Kristina Grozeva

-The pair next directed the 2016 drama film Glory, which premiered at the Locarno Film Festival and was positively received by critics, as well as 2019's The Father, which features a brief appearance by their then-student Maria Bakalova and won the Crystal Globe Award at the Karlovy Vary International Film Festival.
+The pair next directed the 2016 drama film Glory, which premiered at the Locarno Film Festival and was positively received by critics.

+Their 2019 film The Father, which features a brief appearance by their then-student Maria Bakalova, won the Crystal Globe Award at the Karlovy Vary International Film Festival.
 Both Glory and The Father were selected as the Bulgarian entries for the Best International Feature Film at the 90th and 93rd Academy Awards, respectively.